-- The Theater in the Scott Center will continue to require masks through April 9, 2022, at which time the decision will be reevaluated.
+- The Theater in the Scott Center will continue to require masks until further notice.
 For more information, please contact Sophie Barden, Coordinator Theater Operations, at sbarden@carrollcc.edu - The Bollinger Family Conference Center (Room K100) will continue to encourage masks to be worn, but they will not be required.
 For more information, please contact Shanna Kibler, Senior Director CET Operations, at skibler@carrollcc.edu. - Internal use for course work will take priority over external groups as is currently the practice. - As always, all room/space scheduling is reserved in 25Live through the appropriate channels or through Julie Shoul, Facilities and Scheduling Specialist, at jshoul@carrollcc.edu.
 Please keep in mind that any special circumstances affecting the overall campus schedule must be brought to our attention in advance as Facilities and Campus Police staffing will be impacted.